-In our physical therapy office, the first recommendation that we usually make is to take a short break from the aggravating activity.
+The first recommendation to overcome knee bursitis is to take a short break from the aggravating activity.
 This allows for an environment for the inflammation to settle down and the region to heal.
-While taking a break usually helps with pain, we know for our patients to get back to the activities that they enjoy, we have to address the root of the issue.
+While taking a break usually helps with pain, in order to get back to the activities that you enjoy, you have to address the root of the issue.

 In many cases, pes anserine bursitis is coupled with poor mobility of the hips and the ankle.
 This can be combined with weakness of the hip and the buttock muscles.
 In addition, if there are imbalances at the core and hip muscles, the way an active person moves can be affected which may lead to faulty knee mechanics.
-However, the only way to know what is contributing to pain and injury is to perform a complete assessment.
+However, the only way to know what is contributing to pain and injury is to have an assessment performed.

-When pain and stiffness is found via the assessment, our approach includes manual mobilization to alleviate pain and improve mobility.
-Pain improvements can be made very quickly with soft tissue mobilization and/or dry needling of the sartorius muscle.
+If pain persists, hands-one therapy can be effective to alleviate pain and improve mobility.
+Pain improvements can be made quickly with soft tissue mobilization and/or dry needling of the sartorius muscle.
 Self-myofascial release can also be performed with a lacrosse ball or foam roller.

-If weakness is found, we teach activation exercises to help our clients better engage muscles that are not firing well.
-Once pain is controlled and muscles engage better, our next step is teaching our patients to develop core and lower body strength with resistance.
+If weakness is present, learning activation exercises to engage muscles that are not firing well is key.
+Once muscles engage better, the next step is to develop core and lower body strength with resistance.
 Learning how to integrate the core and hips into movements patterns like the hinge, squat, lunge, are necessary to keep ta bursitis issue from becoming a recurring problem.